LeBaoQuan/rock_paper_scissors_classification/report.md

       - Convolutional layers: results in an output of similar width and height, but change in depth (depth = number of filters)
       - ReLU layer: activation function for thresholding at 0, keep the size the same
       - Pool layer: to reduce the size, to prevent overfitting
-      - Lastly, a fully connected (Dense) layer to produce the output (shape 1x1xN where N is the number of catergories)
+      - Lastly, a fully connected (Dense) layer to produce the output (shape 1x1xN where N is the number of categories)

 ## __Data Preparation:__